 3. Increase the Amount of Protein in Your Diet

 Obviously, protein is essential to a well-balanced diet, but it's especially important for weight control.
 Protein, when consumed, promotes fullness and decreases appetite.
-That's why you'll feel full faster after eating a few bites of meat then you will eating a bag of chips, for example.
+That's why you'll feel full faster after eating a few bites of meat than you will be eating a bag of chips, for example.
 Protein can also increase your metabolic rate and help you retain muscle mass during your weight loss journey.

 Many studies have shown that those who eat a high-protein diet tend to have less belly fat than those who choose to eat a low-protein diet.
 Here's one such study.

 What many people may not realize is that fructose (found in sugar) and added sugars aren't the only contributors to weight gain.
 Even a sweetener such as real honey or eating too much fruit that is high in sugar can contribute if you aren't careful.

 Studies show that there is a relationship between high sugar intake and an increase in belly fat, as well as a link to health issues such as type 2 diabetes, heart disease, fatty liver disease, and obesity.

 One of the most effective ways to burn calories, improve your overall physical and mental health, and lose belly fat is to incorporate aerobic exercise (also known as cardio) into your weekly schedule.